adobe/aio-theme/README.md

 3. Add a Azure Blob Storage connection string Github Secret for `production` called `AZURE_PROD_CONNECTION_STRING`
 4. Add a Azure Blob Storage connection string Github Secret for `development` called `AZURE_DEV_CONNECTION_STRING`
 4. Add a Adobe Launch URL Github Secret called `GATSBY_LAUNCH_URL` (see section above for the Feedback component)
-6. The Pull Request must be on a branch in the same repo (this is a Github Actions security restriction for secrets access)
+6. The Pull Request must be on a `branch in the same repo` (this is a Github Actions security restriction for secrets access)
-7. The person initiating the Pull Request must be have a `Contributor` role to the repo (because of the previous requirement)
+7. The person initiating the Pull Request must have a `Contributor` role to the repo (because of the previous requirement)

 ### Global Navigation